Guymer/fmc/README.md

 ![FMC output for the example](example.png)

-FMC will also print out a list of countries which it thinks that you have visited.
+FMC will also print out a list of countries which it thinks that you have visited, so that you can fine tune your usage of `extraCountries`, `notVisited` and `renames`.

 ## Dependencies